John Bigler: Post governorship career

-Following his defeat in the 1855 elections, Bigler's career turned to diplomacy.
+Following his defeat in the 1855 election, Bigler's career turned to diplomacy.
 In 1857, at the insistence of his brother, Pennsylvania Governor William Bigler, President James Buchanan appointed Bigler as U.S. Minister to Chile.
 Following the completion of his foreign assignment, Bigler re-entered politics, this time on the federal level.
 Bigler ran as a Southern-friendly Independent for Congress in the 1863 elections, yet failed to win.
 In 1866, President Andrew Johnson nominated Bigler as the Internal Revenue Service's Federal Assessor for the Sacramento district, but due to open animosity between Congress and President Johnson at the time, the U.S. Senate never confirmed the nomination, and thus Bigler never took the position.

-In 1867, Bigler was appointed Railroad Commissioner for the Central Pacific Railroad.
-In 1868, he founded the State Capitol Reporter and served as its editor until his death in Sacramento on November 29, 1871 at the age of 66.
+In 1867, Bigler was appointed railroad commissioner for the Central Pacific Railroad.
+In 1868, he founded the State Capitol Reporter and served as its editor until his death in Sacramento on November 29, 1871, at the age of 66.
 He is interred in the Sacramento Historic City Cemetery.